kayceesrk/kayceesrk.github.io/index.md

 to build systems that are _functional_, and functional programming in [OCaml](https://ocaml.org/) turns out to be a fine choice for this.

-I was an Assistant Professor in the Computer Science and Engineering department at Indian Institute of Technology, Madras.
+Until 2022, I was an Assistant Professor in the Computer Science and Engineering department at Indian Institute of Technology, Madras.
 Prior to that, I was a Senior Research Associate under the [OCaml Labs](http://www.cl.cam.ac.uk/projects/ocamllabs/) initiative at the [University of Cambridge](http://www.cam.ac.uk/) [Computer Lab](http://www.cl.cam.ac.uk/), an [1851 Research Fellow](http://www.royalcommission1851.org/awards/) and a